Art and literature with a queer edge. Issue 3 Summer 2013

-However, we are still a magazine, and rely on your submissions for our success.
+We rely on your submissions for our success.
+We are nothing without the contribution of your voice to this ongoing discussion.
 We accept poetry, prose, creative nonfiction, and visual art.
 We want to showcase your talents to the world alongside like-minded individuals.
 We seek to enlighten others in the gay community, as well as our allies, on our diverse experiences and perspectives.
 Dear artists and writers, gay and straight, and everything in between - we hope that you take interest in our community, our cause, and that you would like to enter the discussion.

 What We're Looking For

 We have an aim towards the LGBTQ community, but we don't solely want writing about the struggles of being a part of the community - anyone in the community knows that being queer is a strange balance between surreal abnormality and even more astounding normality - the fact that love is love, family is family, heartbreak is heartbreak, and life is simply life.

 In the end, I can't tell you what we're looking for specifically because we seek something so intangible, a flow that bonds not only those in the community, but humanity in general.
 We seek something honest but comforting, destructive but creative.
 We seek to represent ourselves in the best way we know how - through art.